Retirement Living Hub

 Find your center by simply paying attention to the present moment, without judgment.

 Meditation involves training your mind to achieve a state of relaxed awareness.
 It is not about stopping thoughts entirely, which is a common misconception.
+I certainly thought it was at first!
 Instead, you learn to observe your thoughts and feelings without judgment, allowing them to pass without getting caught up in them.

 Mindfulness is a specific type of meditation that focuses on bringing your attention to the present moment.
 You intentionally observe your sensations, thoughts, and surroundings without labeling them as good or bad.
 This practice helps you stay grounded and fully engaged in your current experience.